scottsweb/fillet/readme.md

 ## About

-Fillet adds a new iFrame button to the toolbar in the WordPress visual editor.
+Fillet adds a new IFrame button to the toolbar in the WordPress visual editor.
 By using a [shortcode](http://codex.wordpress.org/Shortcode), it allows for safer, responsive and future proof embeds.

-The chosen width and heigh for an embed is converted into a ratio which is used to scale your embeds across different devices.
+The chosen width and height for an IFrame embed is converted into a ratio which is used to scale your embeds across different devices.

 ## Installation